 - What are my favourites and/or go-to things I want around me today?

 And, as alluded to above, my design (projector) and authority (splenic), play into my choices and preferences for my environment (again, start experimenting with your own design and authority first before venturing into other areas.
 It’s a lot.).

 I won’t go too much into my projector-ness and splenic authority in this article, but I will just add that as a projector, one of the things I do every single night to keep things running smoothly is to build decompression time into my routine before bed.

-I typically go to bed later than my manifesting generator partner anyway, and making sure I have at least an hour of horizontal alone time before going to bed helps me to release all of the energy that’s not mine, so I can get a good sleep and wake up feeling rested.
+Making sure I have at least an hour of horizontal alone time before going to bed helps me to release all of the energy that’s not mine, so I can get a good sleep and wake up feeling rested.

 Then, starting the day with this fresh energy helps me make correct choices about my environment (and also just prevents grumpiness from feeling tired).